k8-g/T1A2-Portfolio/README.md

  **Navigation Bar**
 - Mobile view dropdown style menu with hamburger icon

-    Located on the right top corner of every page in mobile view/smaller screens in the header; for easy access, allowing the user to navigate to all pages of the website.
+    - Located on the right top corner of every page in mobile view/smaller screens in the header; for easy access, allowing the user to navigate to all pages of the website.

 - Desktop view horizontal text style menu

-    Located horizontally across the top in the header, starting from the right top corner going backwards, for easy access allowing the user to easily see and navigate to all the main pages of the website while viewing from a wider screen/desktop view.
-When hovered over Projects or Blogs, it shows a second hidden level of the menu, showing extra pages located related that section.
+    - Located horizontally across the top in the header, starting from the right top corner going backwards, for easy access allowing the user to easily see and navigate to all the main pages of the website while viewing from a wider screen/desktop view.
+When hovered over Projects or Blogs, it shows a second hidden level of the menu, showing extra pages located related to that section.

 **Home Icon**